sawinee-srisakul/sawinee_component2/README.md

 **Params:**

-id: - id: The unique course ID to delete.
+- id: The unique course ID to delete.
+  **Response:**
-Response: Confirmation of course deletion.
+- Confirmation of course deletion.

 ### File Uploads